benaubin/section-from-content/readme.md

 A ghost app to let you extract sections from content in a page/post.

+I needed this for a client site so they don't have to edit the theme to make changes.
+Best paired with clever usages of the `{{get}}` helper.

 > ## Disclaimer
 >
 > Don't use this unless you know 100% what you're doing and have experience